-Wavyleaf soap plant showed 0.78% frequency in a Oregon white oak/common snowberry (Quercus garryana/Symphoricarpos albus var. laevigatus) community, and showed 0.83% frequency in the Oregon white oak/orchard grass (Dactylis glomerata) community on mesic, lower concave slopes.
-It occurred in a mockorange/brittle bladder-fern (Philadelphus lewisii/Cystopteris fragilis) stream channel community with a dense shrub layer.
+Wavyleaf soap plant showed 0.78% frequency in an Oregon white oak/common snowberry (Quercus garryana/Symphoricarpos albus var. laevigatus) community and 0.83% frequency in an Oregon white oak/orchard grass (Dactylis glomerata) community on mesic, lower concave slopes.
+It had 0.50% frequency in a mockorange/brittle bladder-fern (Philadelphus lewisii/Cystopteris fragilis) stream channel community with a dense shrub layer.
 Wavyleaf soap plant had 0.75% frequency in a Sierra gooseberry/varileaf phacelia (Ribes roezlii/Phacelia heterophylla) community, a rock outcrop type with a moderately dense shrub layer.
-Wavyleaf soap plant had 1 to 5% cover in all of thesecommunities .
+Its cover ranged from 1% to 5% cover in all of thesecommunities .

 GENERAL BOTANICAL CHARACTERISTICS:

 The following description of wavyleaf soap plant provides characteristics that may be relevant to fire ecology, and is not meant for identification.
-Keys for identification are available [25,38,39].
+Keys for identification are available [27,38,44,45].

 Wavyleaf soap plant grows from low to midelevations.
 The following table provides elevations where wavyleaf soap plant has been collected.

 |Oregon (southwestern)||below 5,000 feet (1,524 m) |

 |Elk Creek Drainage (Sequoia National Park)||2,100 feet (640 m) |

-|Hastings Natural History Reservation, San Lucia Coastal Range, Monterey County||860 to 3,600 feet (262-1,050 m) |
+|Hastings Natural History Reservation, San Lucia Range, Monterey County||860 to 3,600 feet (262-1,050 m) |

 |central Sierra Nevada||up to 6,000 feet (1,800 m) |